Table of Contents

 As discussed, the force generated increases exponentially with speed.
 When speeding cars collide with another object, the damage is greater.

-Although vehicles have safety features like seat belts and airbags, all of these can lose their function when speed is a factor.
+Although vehicles have safety features like seatbelts and airbags, their effectiveness can be reduced at higher speeds.
 Even with a seat belt, the force of a collision could crumple the car and cause serious injuries.

 Another factor that could affect the force of impact is the size of the vehicle involved.
-If the collision is between vehicles with a huge disparity in weight and size, the occupants of the smaller one are more likely to suffer catastrophic or fatal injuries.
+If the collision is between vehicles with a huge disparity in weight and size, the occupants of the smaller one may be at a higher risk for catastrophic or fatal injuries.

-Due to their lack of protection, pedestrians and bicyclists are at greatest risk.
-A vulnerable human body is unlikely to survive if a collision is strong enough to damage a heavy vehicle.
+Due to their lack of protection, pedestrians and bicyclists are at the greatest risk.
+A person may suffer serious or fatal injuries if a collision is severe enough to cause significant damage to a heavy vehicle.
+In crashes like these, traffic accident lawyers can assess the circumstances and help surviving family members understand their rights under California law.

 Legal Consequences Of Speeding In Los Angeles